 You will have the opportunity to shape your program around your social justice and human rights interests.
 Current and former students have focused on issues such as racial justice, educational rights, (dis)ability rights, indigenous rights, animal rights, the abolition of human trafficking.
 Others have focused on regional contexts such as the Middle East, Central Europe, East Africa, or Central America.
 Many students go on to pursue careers in human rights and non-profit organizations, social justice activism, higher education, and public policy.

-You will be taught by an interdisciplinary team of faculty who combine contemporary theoretical and philosophical frameworks--such as intersectionality theory, queer theory, and critical race theory--with the knowledge and strategies of past and present change-makers.
+You will be taught by an interdisciplinary team of faculty who combine contemporary theoretical and philosophical frameworks in critical race theory, feminist and queer theory, and social justice and human rights with the knowledge and strategies of past and present change-makers.
 Faculty are engaged in social justice work worldwide, including in the Middle East, Southeast Asia, Latin America, and in our own community.

 George Mason University is committed to exploring issues of social justice, as education is one of our greatest tools in the fight for equity and justice.
 The Washington, D.C., area is a strategic place to study social justice and human rights.
 You will have opportunities to meet and work with activists and organizations who are putting contemporary understandings of social change into action.